alejandromolto/Chess/README.md

 - SDL for graphical interfaces
 - Basic AI in board games
 - File handling
+- Git

 While this project works, it is not fully object-oriented.
-It follows a more imperative style due to my learning stage at the time.
-Future projects will be built with stronger OOP principles.
+It follows a more imperative style due to the proyect inheriting a considerably big part of its code from its predecessor, built in C. Future works will be built with stronger OOP principles.

+---

 ## Licence